The ceremony's place in Costa Rica

-My first-time Ayahuasca took place one year ago in Costa Rica.
-I was thinking about it for a long time, but haven’t been actively looking for a place to do it.
+My first time Ayahuasca took place one year ago in Costa Rica.
+I had been thinking about it for a long time, but haven’t been actively looking for a place to do it.
 I was waiting for the plant to come to me.
 And eventually, it did, when I met a friend on the road buying pipas for her pre-ayahuasca diet.
 I directly signed up!
 If not now then when?

 Now with hindsight, I can say that I haven’t approached the ceremony in the best way.
 I did “too much”.
 Instead of slowing down, preparing, and going inwards, I cut contact with the outer world.
 Results?
 Stress and expectations were awaiting me.
 I was constantly asking myself if I was ready, if I prepared myself enough or if my intention was good enough.